NAIL THE TRAILS #10: YOUR ONLY COMPETITION IS YOURSELF

 How to achieve your trail running goals in ten significant steps.

 One of the reasons I love trail running is the lack of competition.
 Unless your name is Ben Nephew and you’re planning on winning the race, placement means very little.
-(And even Ben Nephew can’t win every race; though the local legend claimed Manitou’s Revenge and the Cat’s Tail this year, he came up a close second on the Escarpment.)
-Unlike road marathons, half-marathons and too many 5ks that feel they have to give you something for your expensive race fee, you’re certainly not going to get a medal for your endeavors; in fact, you need to run the Escarpment six times and clock 100 miles just to get a commemorative shirt!
+(And even Ben Nephew doesn’t win every race; though the local legend claimed Manitou’s Revenge and the Cat’s Tail this year, he came up a close second on the Escarpment.)
+Plus, unlike road races that feel they have to give you something for your expensive race fee, you’re not going to get a medal for your endeavors; in fact, you need to run the Escarpment six times and clock 100 miles just to get a commemorative shirt!

 And on that note, it’s worth bearing in mind that at the end of the day, however well you do, the sun will still set.
 It will still rise the next morning.
 Your – or my – involvement in a trail race in one corner of planet earth will not affect the workings of the universe.
 This can be a tough one to face up to when you – or I – achieve a long-term goal and only your – or my – closest running friends know enough of what it means to offer genuine congratulations.
 But that’s the duality of trail running: it keeps you – and me – humble, and yet it’s full of camaraderie.
 And that’s why you can’t beat it.